 The Hamptons, Long Island

-Another awesome spot in the Hamptons for great New York beaches and doable in a day trip are the beaches of Hampton Bays.
-Some of the most popular beaches in this area are Ponquogue Beach, Meschutt Beach, and Dune Road.
+Another awesome beach in the Hamptons and great beaches near NYC (and doable in a day trip) are the beaches of Hampton Bays.
+Some of the most popular beaches in this area are Ponquogue Beach, Meschutt Beach, and Dune Road Beach.

 There are a few ways to get to Hampton Bays from NYC.
 Driving from NYC to Hampton Bays will take around 2 hours, but plan on driving around peak hours to not make this drive longer!
 The most popular way to get there is by taking the I-495 E. Taking the subway takes closer to 3 hours, however, there are many different ways to get there.

 You can take the subway, Hampton Ambassador, LIRR, or a bus!
-If you take the LIRR, you can stop right in Hampton Bays.
+If you take the LIRR, aka Long Island Railroad, you can stop right in Hampton Bays via the Montauk line.

 If you do choose to do a day trip, you’ll want to leave early in the morning to maximize your time at the beach and be sure to have your timetables or return tickets in advance, otherwise, we recommend making a stay out of it and spending the night or weekend here.